Easy Summer Tomato Sauce Recipe

 Fresh Ingredients Make the Difference

 In addition to garden-fresh tomatoes, the fresh herbs in this recipe really make the difference.
-Although you can buy herbs in the produce section at the grocery store, the freshest tasting herbs will be the ones that you pick from your garden and use immediately.
+Although you can buy herbs in the produce section at the grocery store, the freshest-tasting herbs will be the ones that you pick from your garden and use immediately.
 Be sure to rinse the herbs well in cold water before using them.
 Also, selecting sprigs that aren't in bloom is best.
 They're more flavorful.

 Fresh Basil